Detective Knight: Rogue (2022) Review

 The Crime: Drake and Large’s script will draw a lot of comparisons between it and other notable crime and thriller films, but it does have its own merits when it isn’t pallidly echoing tropes reused and recycled more times than I can count.

 Winna’s hires don’t do that great of a job at starting off, as the truck robbery contains just about every holdover known to man in a sequence that only lasts five minutes.
 The crew rolls up on the truck with guns drawn, threatening the drivers until one of them makes a move for their own weapon.
-After this problem is solved there’s the out-loud countdown until the cops arrive, which then leads to a flat shootout that fills the purpose of having Knight’s partner get taken out.
+After this problem is solved, there’s the out-loud countdown until the cops arrive, which then leads to a flat shootout that fills the purpose with having Knight’s partner get taken out.

 Gretzky’s rookie card proves a tough get, but not for lack of trying.
 Drake includes scenes of the characters utilizing a space organized just like the auction house that helps to downplay Casey’s overambition and Mike’s negligence.
 The thievery itself is well done, with said planning obviously unable to predict the number and attire of the undercover cops guarding the proceedings.
 Every audience member will correctly predict this hiccup, but probably not the level of severity it reaches, and won’t work out how the card slips through the hands of the police.